Prapthi564/Building-a-Multimodal-RAG-Solution-with-Copilot-Studio-/challenge.md

 - The agent should be deployed as a web app and made accessible online.

+- Make sure that all validations are successful.

 ## Additional Resources:

 - Refer to the [Copilot Studio Documentation](https://learn.microsoft.com/en-us/microsoft-copilot-studio/) for any clarifications or guidance during the challenge.

 - Refer to the [Add your Own Data](https://learn.microsoft.com/en-us/azure/ai-services/openai/use-your-data-quickstart?tabs=command-line%2Cjavascript-keyless%2Ctypescript-keyless%2Cpython-new&pivots=ai-foundry-portal) for any clarifications or guidance during the challenge.

+- You can use the previous day’s lab guides as a reference to complete the challenge.

 ## Conclusion